 Answer # 331

 A government maintenance fee must be paid five years after registration (or within six months after that upon payment of an additional late maintenance fee) in order to keep the registration valid.

-If it is not renewed at that time, the registration will expire and the protection will end.
+If it is not renewed at that time, the registration will expire.
+The industrial design is no longer protected and other people may legally use the design without your permission.
 Your lawyer or patent agent can help ensure that your registration is maintained.

 For legal assistance with your industrial design application, or other intellectual property matters, contact our preferred lawyers and see who’s right for you: